impress-org/.github/ISSUE_TEMPLATE/integration.md

 ---
 name: Integration 🔌
 about: An integration should be developed or improved
-title: '[Existing functionality] should integrate with [some application]'
+title: "[Existing functionality] should integrate with [some application]"
-labels: 'type: integration'
+labels: "type: integration"
-assignees: ''
+assignees: ""
 ---

 ## User Story